Udang Masak Lemak Nenas is an old favourite family recipe. It’s a pretty easy recipe to cook up, and you can use any size prawns (shrimp you like).

 So, this Udang Masak Lemak Nenas, is a light curry of prawns and pineapple in coconut milk.
 When you come across a dish in Singapore, Malaysia, Brunei and to some extent, Indonesia, with the word lemak, it generally means that there’s coconut milk involved.

 What is the origin of today’s curry?
 It’s a Nyonya curry.
 The Nyonyas are a unique culture found in Singapore and Malaysia that combines the best of Chinese and Malay.
-You can read more about them on the Singapore and Malaysian Recipes page.
+You can read more about them on my new blog: Singaporean and Malaysian Recipes.

 Herbs to Use

-What herbs to use in this Prawn Curry?
+What herbs to use in this udang masak lemak nenas?
 If you have access to them, Kaffir lime leaves, Vietnamese Coriander/Mint or even Thai Sweet Basil would be wonderful.
-But if you don’t, then the good old coriander leaves (cilantro) will do perfectly, added right as a garnish before serving.
+But if you don’t, then the good old coriander leaves (cilantro) will do perfectly, added right at the end, as a garnish, before serving.

 Plain rice is the perfect accompaniment to this but you could also turn it into a bowl of curry noodles by tossing in some noodles right at the end.
 Or blanch your noodles, place them in a bowl, and ladle the curry all over.